decipher-cs/-React-Task-Tracker/README.md

 - [ ] Don't wait for database on initial load.
 Show a skeleton instead on the place of all the todo items.
 - [ ] Add a mui snackbar for when connection with database could not be established.
 - [ ] Add link to backend in readme and vice versa.
+- [ ] Put catch blocks on the fetch api throughout the code.
+- [ ] Add pagination.

 ### Acknowledgement

 ???